elModo7/EmuHook/README.md

 ----------

-### 3. Server.ahk
+### 3. EmuHookServer.ahk

 **Purpose:**
 A **centralized service** that runs EmuHook and exposes its capabilities over the network, acting as a hub for multiple tools to interact with the emulator simultaneously.

 **Key points:**

--   Built on `EmuHookHTTP.ahk` but may add:
+-   Built on `Socket.ahk` providing:

-    -   Multi-client handling
+    -   TCP/WebSocket handling

-    -   Route management
+    -   Config parameter (addresses, update interval...)

     -   Persistent memory watchers